tomjoht/tomjoht.github.io/_restapicourse/docapis_postman.md

 Saved endpoints appear in the left column under Collections.

-## Make calls for the other endpoints
+## Make requests for the other endpoints
 {{activity}}
 Enter details into Postman for the other two endpoints: